Carolyne Kauser-AbbottProvencal RecipesSeasonal MenusTasteWinter in Provence

 • Remove the duck from the oven and let it cool in the fat.
 To serve later, freeze in individual portions with a small amount of fat (for the express purpose of having it ready when you need to brown the skin) and serve it at another time.

 • Spoon a generous dollop of duck fat in a large nonstick skillet over low heat until it melts to crisp the duck legs.
-Add the duck legs, skin-side down, and cook until the skin starts to crackle and turn brown for about 10 minutes.
+Add the duck legs, skin-side down, and cook until the skin starts to crackle and turn brown, about 10 minutes.
 Low and slow is the preferred method here.
 Transfer to a plate and keep warm.
 Set the skillet aside.

 Make the Potatoes: